Yonet/MixedRealityUnitySamples/README.md

 ## Overview

 You can use this repo to get started with [HoloLens development](https://docs.microsoft.com/windows/mixed-reality/?WT.mc_id=hololensseedproject-github-ayyonet) with [Unity 3D](https://docs.microsoft.com/windows/mixed-reality/unity-development-overview?WT.mc_id=hololensseedproject-github-ayyonet).
-You can download this repo and open the folder with Unity or clone the git repo by following the steps below.
+You can download this repo and open the folder with Unity or clone the git repo by following the [setup steps](#setup) below.

 Seed project already has the latest [Mixed Reality Toolkit v2](https://docs.microsoft.com/windows/mixed-reality/mrtk-getting-started?WT.mc_id=hololensseedproject-github-ayyonet) added as an asset.
 Unused assets will not be included in Unity build.
 If you prefer to not have the assets, you can delete them anytime.